 Noelle Murphy, senior HR practice editor

-Updated to include data for September 2018 on the availability and recruitment of permanent and temporary staff from IHS Markit/Recruitment & Employment Confederation.
-The next figures are due to be published on 8 November 2018.
+Updated to include data for November 2018 on the availability and recruitment of permanent and temporary staff from IHS Markit/KPMG/Recruitment & Employment Confederation.
+The next figures are due to be published on 9 January 2019.

 HR and legal information and guidance relating to recruitment.